grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 		* Right now I think she reads more like the elder captain she will be in later stories
 		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
 		* The older version of her (see character notes) was really for being a role model for Shakes.
 That isn't in this first book.
 Maybe later.
+* [X] maybe say somewhere that they should think about installing a snorkel?
+	* (So sub nerds who read the book understand that they don't have one)
 * [X] do you gap a diesel engine spark plug?
 	* diesels use 'glow' plugs if I remember correctly
 	* this is when they are about to embark the depot
 	* no spark plugs in a diesel, the glow plugs are just for starting; when the engine warms up, compression alone ignites the fuel
 	* on a submarine, compressed air is used to turn the engine over to start it
 * [X] add 'straight pipe' to the description of Shakes' exhaust after upgrade
+* [X] does 'transport' indicate the transport of people?
+Should you more rigorously use 'cargo ship'?
+* [X] consider changing Pylon City back to Stilt City --- it's more alliterative
+* [X] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
+* [X] Is the moon pool thing where they mate with the Gnat right?
+Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
+Or does the Prospect run slightly pressurized in general as a safety measure?
+	* No, it would flood at 2 atmospheres (bottom of the boat) see: https://www.quora.com/What-is-the-air-pressure-in-a-submarine
+* [X] Sort out the accent for Chips
+	* like feckin instead of fuckin
+	* make it more lady-like: imagine an Irish farmer's wife with a foul tongue.
+	* Maybe it's just something simple and non-specific, using compounds, or dropped h's or something
+	* maybe it's too star treky cliche to have an engineer with an accent?
+	* The name Chips doesn't feel like it's working
+* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
+	* Chips: curses all the time
+	* Shakes: a lot
+	* Percy: When she's pissed
+	* Hemi: never

 ## Story elements specific to this story